cupid-ide/cupid/nuopcdocs/cap.rst

 need to collect the list of possible input and output fields from all the models during their initialization.

-As shown in lines 15-16, to advertise a field you call ``NUOPC_StateAdvertiseField`` with the following parameters:
+As shown in lines 10-11, to advertise a field you call ``NUOPC_Advertise`` with the following parameters:

     * either the ``importState`` or ``exportState`` object
     * the standard name of the field, based on the
       `CF conventions <http://cfconventions.org/standard-names.html>`_
-    * a short name for the field, which can be used to retrieve it later from its ``ESMF_State``
+    * an optional name for the field, which can be used to retrieve it later from its ``ESMF_State``; if ommited the standard name will be used as the field name
     * a return code